harrypango/data-manipulation-project/README.md

 # TypeScript Data Transformation and Validation

 This is a small project that deals with data manipulation (transformation & validation) of a JSON object that contains an array of complex objects.
 Comments have been added throughout the files to make it easier to understand where to edit sample/test case scenarios.
-You can play around with the `sample-data.ts` file and edit the `sampleData` array of objects to test different scenarios of invalid properties.
+You can play around with the `sample-data.ts` file and edit the objects in the `sampleData` array to test different scenarios of invalid properties.

 ## Features